jfredett/hazel/LOG.md

 interfaces, and then that should be replacable when I come up with better representations.

 He said, full of dumb hope.

+## 1727 - spring-cleaning-1

+Okay, two more crates split out, `hazel-bitboard` has all the pretty static bitboard related stuff, `hazel-basic` has all the piece/color/square/etc types.

+Next I think I'm going to start scaffolding the integration test crate, which can hold the last item in `-core`'s constants module.
+I'll then turn that module into a re-export module maybe, idk.

+I want to split the parser stuff as well, as that should reduce more of `-core`'s dependencies, but getting `-basic` and `-bitboard` extracted will make that process easier I think.

+The end of all this should be a `hazel::toolbox` module that I can import and get all the basic constants and types for doing 'normal' stuff in `hazel` the eventual `engine` crate will have the bits for running the game using the representation provided by that `toolbox` module.

+Separating the parser should eliminate the `nom` and similar deps.
+Separating the engine will probably involve separating out the `witch` thing to it's own crate as well, and hopefully that'll leave the `types` module pretty thin and maybe removable.

+So far so good, phase 2 will be `rstest` and maybe some preliminary benchmarking work.